dotnetKyle/file-system-abstraction/README.md

 # file-system-abstraction

-A C# file system abstraction for inversion of control against the file system.
-You can build mock file systems by using the IFileSystem interface.
+A C# file system abstraction for IoC against the file system, helpful for unit testing.
+You can build mock file systems by using the IFileSystem interface or IDirectories interface.

 Add to Dependency Injection: